mnewman6/Sentiment-Analysis-Project/README.md

 ### This is a backbone of our project where we present the framework of analysis and discuss challenges and outcomes.

 ## **The Moving Averages:**
-### A moving average (MA) is a widely used technical indicator that smooths out price trends by filtering out the “noise” from random short-term price fluctuations.
+### [A Moving Average (MA)](https://www.investopedia.com/terms/m/movingaverage.asp) is a widely used technical indicator that smooths out price trends by filtering out the “noise” from random short-term price fluctuations.
 Moving averages can be constructed in several different ways, and employ different numbers of days for the averaging interval.
 In our project we use 9 trading days for Short Moving Average (SMA_9) and 50 days for Long Moving average (SMA_50).
 An MA with a short time frame will react much quicker to price changes than an MA with a long look back period.
 In the figure below, the 9-day moving average more closely tracks the actual price than the 50-day moving average does.

 ## **Trading Strategies—Crossovers**
 ### Crossovers are one of the main moving average strategies.
 The first type is a price crossover, which is when the price crosses above or below a moving average to signal a potential change in trend.
 When the shorter-term MA crosses above the longer-term MA, it's a buy signal, as it indicates that the trend is shifting up.
 This is known as a "golden cross."